If you know my work, then you know I have a Platonic crush on Aristotle, the Greek philosopher.

 Even when I’ve gone through what I call a challenging “Vortex Mode,” I’ve been able to stay calm and reasonably content, because I’ve kept myself busy writing.Aristotle would not be surprised to hear this about me and my writing.

-Aristotle very much believed that when you’re doing what you are meant to do – the unique thing that you do best (either as your career – or even as a hobby) then you’re cashing in on being your fullest potential.
+Aristotle very much believed that when you’re doing what you are meant to do – the unique thing that you do best -then you’re cashing in on being your fullest potential.

 Unfortunately, the opposite is also true.

 If you’re not doing your Specific Function, then you’re NOT cashing in on becoming your highest potential.